Job and Intern Searching

 - Be informed about job trends and unemployment information in geographic areas of interest - understand your Job Market Competition.
 Be realistic about your future job prospects.

 - Make sure your resume is ready for public consumption.
-Have it reviewed by someone in the Career Center!
+Have it reviewed by someone in Career Services!

 - Network with friends, family, faculty, and University staff via appropriate social media such as LinkedIn.